Our pioneering history

 Governance and accountability

-The Governors appoint Trustees to the Board from among their number and also select the Chairman and the Vice Chairman.
+The Governors appoint Trustees to the Board from among their number and also select the Chairman and the Deputy Chairman.

 The Board is responsible for agreeing the Trust’s strategic direction and the plans to implement it, and for ensuring that the management and administration of the Trust are properly carried out.